TheSharpieOne/angular-validation-match/README.md

 `bower install angular-input-match`

-Then add `inputMatch` to your angular dependencies
+Then add `validation.match` to your angular dependencies

 Usage
 -----